gramineproject/examples/swtpm/README.md

 This configuration means:
 - run `swtpm` in TPM2 mode,
-- save all TPM state under `/myvtpm2/` dir (encrypted under Gramine with SGX),
+- save all TPM state under `/myvtpm2/` dir (transparently encrypted by Gramine),
 - don't use seccomp (Gramine doesn't support it, and it's not needed in Gramine env anyway),
 - listen for client connections on TCP/IP port 2321 (in contrast to CUSE or chardev),
 - create a control channel on TCP/IP port 2320,